FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-oauth-golang.md

 That's a fair bit of code, let's break it down:

 * First, we check the `state` parameter received from the server matches what we sent.
-This is to prevent CSRF attack.
+This is to prevent CSRF attacks.
 * Then, we exchange the `code` parameter and retrieve an access token.
 * Next, we construct a request to a well known user information endpoint with an `Authorization` header, using the access token as a bearer token.
 * Last, we print the response from the server.